LeoDog896/sqlbyte/src/lib/data/README.md

 tables are organized into different categories:

-- organic: this simulates a store that emphasises in Organic products.
+- organic_*: this simulates a store that emphasises in Organic products.
 They use SQL to keep track of their products, employees, customers, and transactions.